apideck-libraries/portman/README.md

 The security overwrites provides a number of security types:

 - **apiKey**: The API key auth will send a key-value pair to the API either in the request headers or query parameters.
+  - **value (String)** : The value that will be inserted as the Postman apiKey value.
+It can be a plain value or a Postman variable.
 ```json
 "securityOverwrites": {
       "apiKey": {